Summer & Cinnamon

 Graduation party

 Graduation open houses are uniquely tricky because they're drop-in format — guests come and go over 3–5 hours.
-Plan for 75–80% of your guest list at peak, use the open house adjustment from the master chart, and make sure everything can be replenished easily.
+Plan for 75–85% of your guest list at peak (lower end for longer drop-ins, higher for shorter windows), and make sure everything can be replenished easily.

 Best graduation party formats: slider bar, taco bar, BBQ spread, or appetizer-heavy grazing table.
 All four work well with a drop-in format because nothing needs to be served hot from the oven at a specific time.